Amaranese/uber-php-2021/README.md

 $rateLimit->getRemaining();    // Requests remaining in current period
 $rateLimit->getReset();        // Timestamp in UTC time when the next period will begin
 ```
-These values will update after each request. `getRateLimit` will return null after the client is created and before the first successful request.

 ### Using the Sandbox

-Modify the status of an ongoing sandbox Request.

-> These methods will throw `Stevenmaguire\Uber\Exception` when invoked while the client is not in sandbox mode.
-The underlying API endpoints have no effect unless you are using the sandbox environment.

 ```php
 $request = $client->requestRide(array(